 - It’s open all year round.

-- It’s my favourite showcase for contemporary and avant-garde British and international fashion.
+- It’s my favorite showcase for contemporary and avant-garde British and international fashion.

 - And it beats its rivals hands down.
 HANDS DOWN.